-Art and Design History is an exciting discipline that encompasses the study of visual artefacts, museum and gallery practices and the production and circulation of meaning around art and design.
-The Art and Design History combined honours degree provides a systematic understanding of art and design practices and theories with a strong emphasis on critical thinking.
+Encompassing the study of visual and material artefacts, museum and gallery practices and the production and circulation of meaning around art and design.
+This degree provides a systematic understanding of art and design practices and theories with a strong emphasis on critical thinking.
 There is also the possibility to participate in overseas study tours – in recent years the department has visited Amsterdam, Barcelona, Bilbao, Milan, Paris, Florence, Venice, Berlin and New York.

-In your second and third year will take ‘Professional Practice for Art and Design History’.
+In your second and third years, you will also take ‘Professional Practice for Art and Design History’.
 These courses look at theoretical approaches to museology, as well as more practical considerations such as conservation, exhibition planning and design, curatorial practices and educational activities.
 These components address pathways into the creative industries and address the range of roles today’s cultural organisations demand – equipping students with the skills and knowledge necessary to secure future professional opportunities.

 Creative Writing at Liverpool Hope will give you the chance to experience the joys of crafting the written word.
-The degree focuses on developing you as a writer of poetry and prose (fiction and non-fiction), broadly within the field of literature (poems, short stories, novels, long-form essays).
-Some professional writing - reviews, blogs and articles for different kinds of media - is also studied.
+The degree focuses on developing you as a writer of poetry and prose (fiction and creative non-fiction), across the broad field of literature (poems, short stories, novels, reflective and critical essays).
+Professional writing - reviews, blogs and articles for different kinds of media - is also studied.
 Our focus on creativity and employability means you will be able to produce engaging, innovative and marketable texts.

 By studying Creative Writing, you will be empowered with an enhanced command of your craft, increased confidence in expressing your thoughts and emotions, an understanding of the values that inform your writing practice, and the technical skillset to deliver your work to various audiences.
-Your writing will be enhanced by studying under celebrated writers and academics, as well as developing a range of workplace skills to prepare for fulfilling careers.
+Your writing will be enhanced by studying under leading published writers and academics, and you will develop a range of workplace skills to prepare for fulfilling careers.

 The degree will often challenge you and ask you to reach beyond your own experience and interests into those of contemporary and historical communities.
 Using these as creative stimuli, you will be required to reflect upon social contexts, power, and how truth and justice can be communicated or miscommunicated through creative writing.
 By the end of the degree, you should have a wide appreciation of forms, genres and applications.
-Included in the degree are field trips to Wales, and Liverpool museums and galleries, which provide material for writing exercises as well as widening your student experience.For more details and information about this course visit:
+Included in the degree are field trips which provide material for writing exercises as well as widening your student experience.For more details and information about this course visit: